Sheep 201 logo

 Other methods of sheep identification include DNA tags, tattoos, ear notches, neck chains, and electronic ID.
 DNA tags remove ear tissue during installation and automatically store it in a sealed, number tube, for later submission to a lab.
 The DNA tags are ideal for scrapie genotyping and are more economical than drawing blood for genotyping.

-Tattoos are the best permanent form of identification for registered animals because they do not harm the animal's appearance or reduce its value in any way.
-The numbers and letters are made of needles that place small holes in the ears in their shape and than ink is applied to the holes so that the number is readable.
-The biggest disadvantage to tatooing is that tattoos are difficult to read from a distance.
+Tattoos are the best permanent form of identification.
+They also do not harm the animal's appearance or reduce its value in any way.
+The numbers and letters are made of needles that place small holes in the ears in their shape and the ink is applied to the holes so that the number is readable.
+The biggest disadvantage to tattooing is that tattoos are difficult to read from a distance.
+It is usually necessary to catch the animal to determine its number.

 An ear notch is a V-shaped notch placed somewhere in the ear.
-While swine producers use ear notching as a complete animal identification system, ear notching in sheep is usually used for simple differentiation.
+While ear notching can be a complete animal identification system, as is done with swine, ear notching in sheep is more commonly used for simple differentiation.
 For example, ear notching can be used to denote birth type and/or week of birth.
 Ear notches can be used to mark ewes for culling.

 Production Records